 - 7. Low cut tops - 8.
 Shorts 2" above knee - 9.
-Sleep Wear - B. Hats or other head coverings are to be removed when entering the building and kept in the locker or bag until you leave the building.
+Sleep Wear and/or pajama pants - B. Hats may be worn at the discretion of administration inside of district buildings.
 Hoods on sweatshirts may not be put up to cover a student's head anytime during the school day. - C. Clothing/accessories with inappropriate sayings or pictures. - D. Shorts and skirts must be reasonable in length.
 No shorter than the end of ones fingertips when the arms are placed at ones side or mid-thigh length. - E. Coats or jackets are not to be worn in class unless authorized by the teacher. - F. Students may not wear sunglasses in school. - G. No wallet chains or pocket chains. - H. Footwear is required (NO slippers).